For all users

 Without root access

-Examples based on the flexter instalation without root access
+Examples based on the flexter installation without root access

 $ xsd2er -sRF ~/.local/share/flexter/samples/donut.xsd.gz